kirstenbrindle/de-totes-project/README.md

 The deployment is automated via a CI/CD pipeline carried out with GitHub Actions.

-## Lambda 1
+## Lambda 1 (extract_handler1)

 ### Description
-This lambda handler operates on a 5 minute schedule and checks all table in the totesys database for new data at each invocation.
+This lambda handler operates on a 2 minute schedule and checks all table in the totesys database for new data at each invocation.
 If new data is found, it writes this data to a csv file and saves it in a designated S3 bucket (organised in sub-folders for each table).

 ### Util functions
-This lamba handler utilises the following util functions:
+This lambda handler utilises the following util functions:
 - get_table_names
 - get_bucket_name
 - is_bucket_empty